tschroedter/idasen-desk/README.md

 ## What's New

 ### Version 0.1.329
-- 🔧 Fix failing to load settings and applying settings.
+- 🔧 Fixed 'Failed to load settings' error.

 ### Version 0.1.299
 - Increase scroll speed when using mouse wheel.